TeacupLion

 Water Soluble Topping

-I have the 25 yard roll, and just cut pieces small enough to cover the area I will embroider, and use 4 little pieces of masking tape, one on each corner.
+I have the economical 25 yard roll, and just cut pieces small enough to cover the area I will embroider, and use 4 little pieces of masking tape, one on each corner.
 It’s very economical this way!

 Masking tape